Under-21 EURO: Portugal and Denmark stay perfect

 Iceland 0-2 Denmark (Győr)

-Denmark secured a second win though are not through yet due to France's own victory later, which also keeps Iceland in contention despite losing again.
-Quick out of the blocks, Alberto Capellas’s side raced into a two-goal lead within 18 minutes courtesy of Gustav Isaksen’s curler and Mads Bech’s composed finish, and seldom looked in danger of letting that lead slip, especially after Oliver Christensen’s penalty save from Sveinn Aron Gudjohnsen prevented Iceland reducing their arrears.
+Denmark secured a second win though are not through yet due to France's own Sunday success, which also keeps Iceland in contention despite another defeat.
+Alberto Capellas Herm's side raced into a two-goal lead within 18 minutes courtesy of Gustav Isaksen's curler and Mads Bech's composed finish, and seldom looked in danger of letting that lead slip, especially after Oliver Christensen's penalty save from Sveinn Aron Gudjohnsen.

 Russia 0-2 France (Szombathely)

-France joined Russia on three points, a pair of first-half penalties taking Les Bleuets past a spirited Russia side.
-Odsonne Édouard opened the scoring from the spot on the quarter-hour, sending Aleksandr Maksimenko the wrong way, before Jonathan Ikoné had his chance nine minutes later, his Panenka doubling France's lead.
-Russia's Arsen Zakharyan had drawn a fine save in the opening stages from Alban Lafont, who would later deny Denis Makarov and Fedor Chalov.
+France joined Russia on three points, a pair of first-half penalties taking Les Bleuets past their spirited opponents.
+Odsonne Édouard opened the scoring from the spot on the quarter-hour, sending Aleksandr Maksimenko the wrong way, before Jonathan Ikoné buried a Panenka-style effort nine minutes later.
+Russia's Arsen Zakharyan had drawn a fine save in the opening stages from Alban Lafont, who later denied Denis Makarov and Fedor Chalov.

 Group D: